-For Your Viewing Pleasure: Here Are The Winners From The 2021 Oscar Awards
+For Your Viewing Pleasure: Here Are The Winners From The 2021 Academy Awards

 Here’s the full list of all the 2021 Oscar winners.

-Sunday night marked the 93rd Oscar Awards, formally known as the Academy Awards.
+Sunday night marked the 93rd Oscars, formally known as the Academy Awards.
 The show went down inside Los Angeles’ Union Station as there was no host for the third year in a row, no audience, nor face masks for nominees attending.
 Even with Zoom no longer helping hold awards shows, satellite feeds connected nominees that are unable to travel to the awards shows.

 Here is the list of all the big winners from last night’s show.

 Actor In A Leading Role